Today's Articles

 Lucy Stone, 1847

 *Lucy Stone was born on this date in 1818.
-She was a white-American reformer, who was a pioneer in the abolitionist movement and women's rights movement.
+She pioneered the abolitionist and women's rights movements as a white-American reformer.

 Lucy Stone was born near West Brookfield, Mass., and disagreeing with her father's belief that men should be dominant over women, she educated herself and graduated from Oberlin College in 1847.
-A woman of great personal magnetism, she toured the country, lecturing against slavery for the Anti-Slavery Society and also advocating equality for women.
-She was an organizer of the first national women's rights convention held in Worcester, Mass., in 1850.
+A woman of great personal magnetism, she toured the country, lecturing against slavery for the Anti-Slavery Society, advocating equality for women.
+She organized the first national women's rights convention in Worcester, Mass., in 1850.

-She continued to be active in the cause of slavery and women's rights almost until the time of her death, in Dorchester, Mass., on Oct.
+She continued to be active in the cause of slavery and women's rights almost until her death in Dorchester, Mass., on Oct.
 18, 1893.

 Reference: